 Governor’s Guaranteed Work Force Program

-This flexible, customized training program offers assistance to eligible companies and businesses by providing funding that directly supports the transfer of knowledge and skills.
+This flexible, customized training program under the West Virginia Development Office, offers assistance to eligible companies and businesses by providing funding that directly supports the transfer of knowledge and skills.
 Companies must create a minimum of 10 net new jobs within a 12-month period.

 The Workforce Investment Act (WIA) Program